Schroedingers-Cat/snd-hdspe/README.md

         sudo apt install dkms

-- For preparation, execute cd to your clone copy folder, then type

-        sudo ln -s $(pwd) /usr/src/alsa-hdspe-0.0

-- For installing, type
+- For installing, simply run:

-        sudo dkms install alsa-hdspe/0.0
+        sudo make install

+  This will:
+  1. Build the module
+  2. Create a symbolic link from the repo's root to /usr/src/alsa-hdspe-${PackageVersion}
+  3. Install the module with DKMS

-- For uninstalling, type
+- For uninstalling, run:

-        sudo dkms remove alsa-hdspe/0.0

-- Or simply:

-        make install

-or

-        make uninstall
+        sudo make uninstall

+  This will remove the DKMS module and clean up the symbolic link.

 **Documentation**